eruvanos/hrm_python/README.md

-# Human Resource Machine Python Interpreter
+# Human Resource Machine Python Editor
 <img src="http://cdn.akamai.steamstatic.com/steam/apps/375820/ss_7b564936dfb8f9b7b76f2141a79fa3cea8fd6fc7.1920x1080.jpg?t=1450110253"
      alt="Quelle http://store.steampowered.com/app/375820/?l=german"
      style="width: 600px;"/>

 <img src="screenshot.png" style="width: 600px;"/>

+## Introduction
+This project started as an interpreter for the human resource machine format, but after some done stuff I started to create a gui and the target changed.

+So the goal is now to create an editor/ ide for the human resource machine format.
+Supporting editing, executing and debugging the hrm-format.

 ## Available operators